The cost of airplane acquisition and flying can be reduced by 50%-75% through shared ownership.

 Three co-owners each realized $169,000 in value through shared ownership of a high-performance Cirrus Turbo airplane over a five-year period.
 The study identified $74,000 in direct expense savings per member compared to single-pilot ownership over five years.
 The analysis also quantified the value of member-contributed capital for airplane acquisition at $90,000 and goodwill from co-ownership formation at $5,000.

-A three-step quantitative method was applied, which included establishing a valuation framework, organizing costs, and calculating values.
+A three-step quantitative method was applied, which included establishing a valuation framework, organizing costs, and calculating expenses.
 The valuation framework included four categories: variable costs, fixed costs, acquisition capital, and co-ownership goodwill.

 Variable Costs were items which increased or decreased relative to flight hours, such as fuel, oil, magnetos, brakes, tires, and engine.
 Fixed Costs included expenses incurred regardless of flight hours.
 These costs typically expired based on calendar months, for example, hangar, insurance and life-limited items, such as annuals, AmSafe airbags, CAPS, etc. Acquisition Capital came from member contributed capital.
 Goodwill was derived from the formation of a successful co-ownership.